Guarded by soldiers, defiant Sri Lankan Muslims pray for peace

 Security has ballooned in the seaside capital since a series of coordinated suicide attacks at hotels and churches on Easter Sunday killed 253 people and sent shockwaves through an island state that had enjoyed a decade of relative peace.

-Nearly 10,000 soldiers were deployed across the Indian Ocean island state to carry out searches and provide security for religious centers.
+Nearly 10,000 soldiers were deployed across the Indian Ocean island state to carry out searches and provide security for religious centres.

 Fears of retaliatory sectarian violence have already caused Muslim communities to flee their homes amid bomb scares, lockdowns and security sweeps.